If you set boundaries and stay motivated, working from home can be enjoyable and productive. Here are my tips for working from home.

 If working from home isn’t the cozy fantasy you’d imagined, then don’t be too hard on yourself.

 It’s OK to feel lonely and frustrated without the structure of an office.
 Give yourself time to adjust if you haven’t done this before.

 And realise there will be good and bad days.
 There will be times you’re racing through work, and times when you struggle with the bare minimum.

 This is normal, especially when you’re dealing with other challenges or juggling work and family.

 You don’t have to stick to a 9-5 schedule.

 Work when your kids are napping.
 If you’re a night owl then pull out your laptop in the evening.
-Get up an hour earlier if you’re a morning person.
+Get up an hour earlier and tackle your inbox if you’re a morning person.

 Set your own schedule to optimise whatever works best for you.
 Because what matters is the quality of your work – not putting in 8 hours in accordance with a standard corporate timetable.